techbrett/OfficeDocs-SkypeForBusiness/Teams/app-ownership-tdp.md

 ### Take ownership of custom app not available in the portal

 It is possible to create a custom app without using the Developer Portal or to delete it after creation.
-In this case, your org won't have the app available in the portal.
+In this case, your org doesn't have the app available in the portal.
 You can import or take ownership in the following ways.

 | Role | Available option | Outcome on app ownership |
 |------|------------------|--------------------------|